-All non-current assets are located in Canada.
+All non-current assets are located in Canada and Sweden.

-24. Government Grants
+26. Government Grants

-The Government of Canada provides interest-free financing to Companies through Feddev and its job and growth fund.
-During the year ended December 31, 2022, the Company recognized \$970,443 (2021 - \$nil) as Government grants, being the difference between the fair value of the loan liability and cash received from Feddev (Note 12).
+The Government of Canada provides interest-free financing to companies through Feddev and its job and growth fund.
+During the year ended December 31, 2023, the Company recognized \$566,486 (2022 - \$970,443) as Government grants, being the difference between the fair value of the loan liability and cash received from Feddev (refer to Note 12).